-We have audited the accompanying financial statements of the Rochester Land Bank Corporation (the Corporation), a component unit of the City of Rochester, New York, as of and for the year ended June 30, 2023, and the related notes to financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Rochester Land Bank Corporation (the Corporation), a component unit of the City of Rochester, New York, as of and for the years ended June 30, 2024 and 2023, and the related notes to financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Corporation, as of June 30, 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Corporation, as of June 30, 2024 and 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.